SteeaaN/DiscordAutoDNDwhenPlayingBot/README.md

   - Paste the copied ID after `log_channel_id = `
   - Right-click on yourself in the member list -> Copy ID
   - Paste the copied ID after `user_id = `

+  Then, update the `games` list in the same file with your desired games.

   **Optional:** Increase the `delay` to reduce potential load.

   Then, in Discord, press **Ctrl + Shift + I** (for the app) or **F12** (for the browser).
 In the top of the opened panel, find the **Network** tab (may be hidden under two arrows).